***please make all donations to Fareshare to help reduce our appalling levels of food poverty***

 To make the group sustainable, I suggest a one-off fee for each programme.
 If you pay, then get ill or injured, don't worry!
 You'll be able to continue running with us until you've reached your goal.

 Clicking on the yellow 'Donate' button will pay me directly.
-I have raised my fundraising goal for the National Autistic Society, but I'm still welcoming donations to them here.
+I have raised my fundraising goal for the National Autistic Society, but I'm still welcoming donations to the charity here. and to Fareshare to combat food poverty.